Akshat-cs/OHLC-Calculator-Solana/README.md

-# Bitquery Solana DEX Analysis
+# Solana Token OHLC Calculator

-This repository contains a Node.js script to interact with the Bitquery API for analyzing Solana DEX trades.
+This repository contains a Node.js script to interact with the Bitquery API for analyzing Solana DEX trades and then calculating OHLC / K-line data.
 It fetches trade percentiles and calculates OHLC (Open, High, Low, Close) data for a specified pair of tokens.

 ## Features